iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 4 reviews"/>
 </p>

+> Fundamental problem: this app has almost no public outreach throughout Virginia, and apparently there is a faulty verification process for PATIENTS VOLUNTEERING POSITIVE RESULTS.
+As long as these issues remain, this app is mostly a failure.
+This is a critical PR issue that won't be fixed with improved app code<br> :date: __2021-01-07 07:15:35__

+> Fakenews<br> :date: __2021-01-07 01:42:37__

 > Great idea but can't be effective without significantly more participation.
 Literally need millions of users; 100k downloads falls way short.
 Not enough people take the situation seriously enough or just deny it completely.<br> :date: __2020-12-12 21:53:18__

 > Good app to have!
 Thumbs up!<br> :date: __2020-12-04 14:28:02__